bubenkoff/SublimeClipboardPath/README.md

 This command, available in the context menu, copies the position of the caret to the clipboard using the format "FileName:Line".
 It is useful e.g. to set breakpoints in gdb by selecting this command and doing "b [paste]" in the text debugger.

+## copy_file_path_and_line

+This command, available in the context menu, copies the position of the caret to the clipboard using the format "FilePath:Line".
+It is useful e.g. to set send someone you want to show code to.